jvreal/getdataProject/CookBook.md

 Step 2 - Extract only the measurements on the mean and standard deviation for each measurement

-Of the initial 561 variable measuments on variables with mean() and std() were retained, to provide 66 variable measurements per observation
+Of the initial 561 variable measuments on variables with mean() and std() for only triaxial measurements were retained.
+So I decide as part of the exercise to tidy the data for this analysis to subset to those variables with mean()-X, mean()-Y, mean()-Z and std()-X, std()-Y, std()-Z to provide 48 measurements per observation

 Step 3 - Uses descriptive activity names to name the activities in the data set